BetSmartMedia/Lazorse/README.md

 First and foremost of these is the route syntax: it's the same syntax as the [draft spec][uri template rfc] for URI templates, but extends them with parameter matching semantics as well.
-These are covered more extensively later in this document.
+See the bottom of this document for more details.

-Lazorse by default owns the `/` and `/schema/*` routes.
-The root route will respond with an object that maps all registered routes/URI templates to a route object.
-So an app with a single route like:
+Lazorse by default owns the `/` and routes.
+The `/` route will respond with an index that maps all registered URI templates to a route specification, including a description and examples if they are available.
+So an app with a single route
+like:

 ```coffee
 greetingLookup = english: "Hi", french: "Salut"